thejasvibr/tacost/docs/source/index.rst

    python -m tacost -run_example

-The command above will generate a four channel WAV file with `X` Hz sampling rate based on the default array geometry and source positions.
+The command above will generate a four channel WAV file with `500` kHz sampling rate based on the default array geometry and source positions.
 See the page on default array geometry and source position.

 Installation
 >>>>>>>>>>>>
 Update: `tacost` is currently on PyPi and so you can now :code:`pip install tacost`!

-However, you `can` use :code:`tacost` with a local install!
+However if you want the latest version, you can also use :code:`tacost` with a local install.
 Head `here https://github.com/thejasvibr/tacost` and download the repo.
 From the downloaded repo open up a shell/prompt and type :code:`pip install ./` .

 .. toctree::